lordtalgat/spark-scala/README.md

-# Mini program to run spark
+# Mini program to run spark with scala
 run Dockerfile